When Xactimate Is Low, Blame the User Not the Software

 What Verisk's Own EULA Says

-- Disclaims any warranty that the pricing is accurate
+- Disclaims any warranty that the Price Data is accurate.

-- Places the responsibility on the user to verify pricing matches actual costs
+- Places responsibility on the user to verify pricing matches actual costs.

-That last point is critical.
-Verisk's own license agreement says users must not prohibit deviationsfrom the published pricing when market conditions warrant it.
-An insurance adjuster who refuses to pay above Xactimate pricing — regardless of what the work actually costs — is violating the terms of the software they are using.
+The last point is the load-bearing one.
+An adjuster who refuses to pay above Xactimate pricing regardless of what the work actually costs is acting inconsistently with the EULA terms governing the very software the carrier is licensing.

 What Verisk's Pricing Methodology Says